 The review was for a novel, of course, that was not part of Patterson’s Alex Cross series.

 Louise Penny’s ‘Chief Inspector Ganache’ novels (beginning with Still Life (2005)) are marketed with their protagonist’s name right beneath the title.
-Because it’s a character’s continuing arc, the relationship they’ve built, that many readers (like the above Goodreads-er) will return for.
+Because the series explores a character’s continuing arc, one many readers are already invested in.

 While many New York Times bestsellers’ blurbs start with setting, equally many start by introducing an interesting character:

-In each of these examples, we’re given key details about interesting characters from the second we pick the book off the shelf.
+In each of these examples, we’re given key details about interesting characters upfront.

 In Picoult’s novel, we know we will meet a character who faces extreme odds and we anticipate seeing how (or if) Willow’s parents will cope with this hurdle.

-In Gardner’s novel, we anticipate a complex multi-character situation where a law enforcement expert will have to grapple with another type of responsibility entirely.
+In Gardner’s novel, we anticipate a complex multi-character situation where a law enforcement expert will have to grapple with another type of responsibility.
 We also anticipate the ways this will impact his relationship with his partner.

 In Silva’s example, we know interesting multiple facts about his protagonist’s profession.
 We are given a key character goal that will play out in the book’s pages.